eloj/lzw-eddy/README.md

 * Single-Header Library.
 * Fixed memory requirements:
-	* Uses ~16KiB for state/string table.
+	* Uses ~16KiB for state/string table by default.
-	* ~4KiB destination buffer recommended, but can go much lower in practice.
+	* At least ~4KiB output buffer recommended, but can go _much_ lower in practice.
 	* Low stack usage.
 * Compressor can be 'short-stroked' to limit decompression buffer size requirement.
-* No scratch buffer used when decompressing.
+* Fast decompression. _Very_ slow compression.
 * Releases are [Valgrind](https://valgrind.org/) and [AFL](https://lcamtuf.coredump.cx/afl/) clean (at least one cycle)

 ## C interface